 Social work majors at Elms College dedicate themselves to helping others.
 It’s that simple.

-For more than 60 years, Elms has equipped students to become social work leaders.
+For more than 60 years, Elms has equipped students to become leaders in social work.
 With the oldest accredited undergraduate program of its kind in Western Massachusetts, we know what skills and competencies you need to become a force of change in your community.

 Social work at Elms is an interdisciplinary field.
 Majors study everything from behavioral science and psychology to mental health and public policy.
 By analyzing human behavior through different lenses, you will gain a deeper understanding of the factors that influence life in modern society.
 Your classes will help you develop a versatile array of skills that empower you to counsel individuals, families, and communities.

 As a social work major you will complete 400 hours of service at an internship.
 Having the time you need to immerse yourself in the field and complete a capstone project will not only help you perfect your skills, but also set you apart on the job market.

 After completing your degree, you will be eligible to take the Massachusetts exam to become a licensed social worker.
 The majority of our graduates secure jobs in social work upon — or before — graduation.
 Many of our graduates choose to continue their education and complete a master’s degree.

 Students who know they want to pursue a master of social work (MSW) degree are encouraged to apply to our graduate program offered in conjunction with St. Louis University, one of the top-ranked social work programs in the country.

 Social work majors typically choose to focus on micro- or macro-level social work.